Ralph Ahn: Early life

 Ahn was born in Los Angeles on September 28, 1926.
 He was the youngest child of Ahn Chang-ho and his wife, who were among the first wave of Korean immigrants in 1902.
-They were the first Korean couple to immigrate from Korea to the U.S. mainland.
+They were the first Korean couple to emigrate from Korea to the U.S. mainland.

 Three years after his father's death, the Japanese bombed Pearl Harbor and the United States entered World War II.
 Ahn consequently joined the U.S. Navy in 1944 to fight the Japanese.
 He is one of an estimated 100 Korean-Americans who served over the course of the war.